JuliaLang/julia/doc/devdocs/subarrays.rst

 Linear indexing can be implemented efficiently when the entire array has a single stride that separates successive elements.
-For ``SubArrays``, the availability of efficient linear indexing is based purely on the types of the indexes, and does not depend on values like the size of the array.
+For ``SubArray`` types, the availability of efficient linear indexing is based purely on the types of the indexes, and does not depend on values like the size of the array.
 It therefore can miss some cases in which the stride happens to be uniform::